JLaffey-CB/pipeline-intro-lab/README.md

 ## Part One

-> Purpose:
+> Goals:

-### Section 1: Create a Simple Pipeline

-In this section we will:
-*	Create a new Pipeline Job
 *	Create and run a Pipeline in the Blue Ocean Editor
-*	Review Pipeline run details
-*	Edit a Pipeline
+*	Edit a Pipeline in the Blue Ocean Editor

 #### Setup Git Access